FunbiOyede/Introduction-To-DBMS/README.md

 <h3>DOCUMENT DATABASE MANAGEMENT SYSTEM</h3>

-<p>  Document orientated DBMS are systems designed for storing, modfying and managing semi-structured data such as
-document.this particular type of systems is a crucial member of the NOSQL family.
+<p>  Document orientated DBMS are systems designed for storing, modifying and managing semi-structured data .This system is also a member of the NOSQL family.
 Databases using the the document oriented model are very easy for developers or engineers to use because data are stored in either JSON or XML.
-This  system uses internal structure of the document for identification and storage.the system also saves all information for a given item in a single instance of a database rather spread out over tables as with relational system </p>
+The system uses internal structure of the document for identification and storage.The system also saves all information for a given item in a single instance of a database rather spread out over tables as with the relational system. </p>